-Discussing ILO with your LAC or Planner
+Discussing ILO with your LAC or planner

 It is never too early to start thinking about where and how you want to live in the future.
-If you or your family think you might want to change how you live, this is a good time to talk to us about your home and living goals and include these in your NDIS plan.
+If you or your family think you might want to change how you live, this is a good time to talk to the NDIA about your home and living goals and include these in your NDIS plan.

 You can talk to your LAC or planner about exploring your home and living options.
 If you have a goal to explore home and living options, we’ll start by getting some information from you.
 We’ll ask you to complete the Home and Living Supports Request form.

-Your LAC or planner will work with you to work out if ILO is right for you and how much support you need to explore and design your ILO package before it is approved in your plan.
+Your LAC or planner will work with you to figure out if ILO is right for you and how much support you need to explore and design your ILO package before it is approved in your plan.
 All of the supports in your NDIS plan must be considered reasonable and necessary.

 Funding for the ILO Exploration and Design stage can be self-managed, Agency or plan managed.